 Why whip the feta?

-Feta is typically a hard cheese, and whipping it makes it creamy and incorporates a lot of air into the cheese, making it fluffy and light.
+Feta is typically a solid cheese, and whipping it makes it creamy and incorporates a lot of air into the cheese, making it fluffy and light.
 If you like feta but have never tried whipping it, you MUST give this recipe a try.
 It’s SO good.

 Can I make this artichoke feta dip ahead of time?